 Rocky Mountain Laboratories (RML), Hamilton, Montana

-A postdoctoral IRTA position on transmission and development of countermeasures against emerging viruses is available in the Virus Ecology Unit within the Laboratory of Virology at the RML campus of NIAID in Hamilton, Montana.
-The laboratory studies the ecology of high- and maximum-containment RNA viruses and is currently focused on the ongoing COVID-19 pandemic.
+A postdoctoral IRTA position on vaccine development against emerging coronaviruses viruses is available in the Virus Ecology Unit within the Laboratory of Virology at the RML Campus of NIAID in Hamilton, Montana.
+The laboratory studies high- and maximum-containment RNA viruses and is currently focused on the development of next-generation vaccination approaches to help control the ongoing COVID-19 pandemic and prevent for future pandemics.

-The Virus Ecology Section is interested in the identification and understanding of the drivers of zoonotic transmission for emerging viruses.
-The laboratory uses a combined field ecological and experimental laboratory approach to understand the emergence of novel viruses and develop successful medical countermeasures against these viruses.
-Fundamental experimental approaches of the laboratory include molecular-, cellular-, and immunological- and aerobiology-based techniques along with animal models of pathogenesis and transmission.
+The Virus Ecology Section is interested in the development of next-generation vaccine development against emerging and re-emerging viruses.
+The laboratory uses an experimental laboratory approach to develop novel vaccine and vaccination methodologies.
+Fundamental experimental approaches of the laboratory include immunological, molecular, and cellular-based techniques along with a variety of rodent and non-human primate animal models of pathogenesis and vaccine efficacy testing.
 Studies are carried out in biosafety level (BSL) 2, BSL-3, and BSL-4 laboratories.
+The work will be conducted with several national and international stakeholders, including the WHO and CEPI.
 The Virus Ecology Section considers diversity and inclusion the centerpiece of the team’s culture.

-An overview of the Virus Ecology Section’s most recent research with regards to transmission includes:
+An overview of the Virus Ecology Section’s most recent research with regards to vaccine development includes:

-Highly motivated candidates who have a strong background in molecular biology, computational biology, aerobiology, and infectious disease animal modeling are encouraged to apply.
-Experience working in high biological containment laboratories (BSL-3 or BSL-4), experience with molecular biology (reverse genetics), and experience in emerging infectious disease (including mathematical modeling) would be considered an advantage.
+Highly motivated candidates who have a strong background in virology and immunology are encouraged to apply.
+Experience working in high-containment virology, immunology, and genomics would be considered an advantage.

 Well-developed oral and written communication skills are essential.
-Candidates must hold a Ph.D. in virology, molecular biology, or another appropriate discipline and have less than 3 years of postdoctoral experience.
+Candidates must hold a Ph.D. in infectious disease immunology, virology, or another appropriate discipline and have less than 3 years of postdoctoral experience.
 Applicants may be U.S. citizens, permanent residents, or international citizens (for an IRTA, visa requirements apply).
-Trainees will receive health insurance as well as a competitive stipend (commensurate with experience).
+Trainees will receive health insurance as well as a stipend (commensurate with experience).

 Applicants should send their curriculum vitae (CV), a letter expressing career goals and interests, and three letters of reference with contact information to Kay Menk, Laboratory Operations Specialist, Laboratory of Virology, Rocky Mountain Laboratories, NIAID, NIH, 903 S 4th Street, Hamilton, MT 59840, 406-375-9624 (phone), 406-375-9620 (fax), or email firstname.lastname@example.org.

-RML is a NIAID Campus with excellent genomic, electron microscopic, and veterinary core support that enables scientists to completely focus on their research.
+RML is a NIAID Campus with excellent flow cytometry, genomic, Cryo-EM and High-Resolution TEM, and veterinary core support that enables scientists to completely focus on their research.
 Located in the scenic Bitterroot Valley of western Montana, RML is surrounded by some of the best hiking, skiing, kayaking, mountain biking, and trout fishing in North America.

 Visit NIAID Careers for more information about working in NIAID’s dynamic atmosphere!